M-deee/graduate-career-agent/README.md

 An AI-powered career coach designed to help fresh graduates secure jobs, internships, and scholarships.

 ## Features

+### 1. Chat Coach
-- **Chat Coach**: Interactive chat with an AI career expert.
+- **Interactive Career Advice**: Engage in a natural conversation with an AI career expert.
+- **Personalized Guidance**: Get advice on job search strategies, interview preparation, and career planning.
+- **Context-Aware**: The agent maintains conversation history to provide relevant follow-up responses.

+### 2. CV Tailoring
-- **CV Tailoring**: Upload your CV and a job description to get a tailored version.
+- **Job-Specific Optimization**: Upload your CV (PDF) and a job description to receive a rewritten version of your CV.
-- **Job Analysis**: Analyze job descriptions to understand requirements and gaps.
-- **Profile Insights**: Extract skills and estimate ATS scores.
+- **Skill Highlighting**: The agent identifies and emphasizes skills relevant to the specific job opportunity.
+- **Markdown Output**: The tailored CV is provided in a clean Markdown format, ready for editing.

+### 3. Job Analysis
+- **Gap Analysis**: Compare your CV against a job description to identify missing skills or qualifications.
+- **Priority Scoring**: Receive a ranked list of missing skills (High/Medium/Low importance) to focus your upskilling efforts.
+- **Requirement Extraction**: Automatically extract key requirements, tools, and qualifications from job postings.

+### 4. Profile Insights
+- **Skill Extraction**: Automatically extract and categorize skills from your CV into Technical, Soft, and Domain-Specific categories.
+- **ATS Score Estimation**: Get an estimated ATS (Applicant Tracking System) compatibility score (0-100).
+- **Improvement Suggestions**: Receive actionable feedback on formatting, keyword density, and structure to improve your ATS ranking.

+### 5. Job Description Summarization
+- **Structured Summary**: Convert lengthy job descriptions into concise summaries.
+- **Key Information**: Quickly identify Key Responsibilities, Critical Skills, Company Expectations, and Cultural Attributes.

 ## Setup